CallMeHoussam/sada9a-3lah/C02/C02_cheatsheet_EN.md

 - **Sequential copy algorithm** → scan characters one by one and copy until end marker (null terminator).

 **Defense questions:**
-- Why is null terminator important?
+- Why is `null terminator` important?
 - What happens if `dest` is too small?
+- Difference between `strcpy` and memcpy?
+- Why must we copy the null terminator?

 **Keywords & Concepts:**
 - String copy, buffer overflow, null-terminated string.